john-itcsolutions/cheirrs/README.md

 `juju config kubernetes-worker proxy-extra-args="proxy-mode=userspace"`

+`juju add-unit -n 2 kubeapi-load-balancer`

 At this stage your microk8s/juju assemblage is converging towards stability.
 You can observe the status of the assemblage with

 `watch -c juju status --color` or, `juju status` for short.

 It may take a few hours if your network is slow.
 Be patient.
-Nevertheless we do not really require 3 workers, 2 masters and 3 etcd's so you may remove the majority of these machines.

-`juju remove-machine <etcd/1-machine-number> --force`

-.. and similarly for etcd/2, kubernetes-master/1, kubernetes-worker/1 and kubernetes-worker/2 ..

-The earlier in the deployment cycle that you remove these machines the better.

 When you see everything 'green', you may continue.